Cam Gallagher Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.09 team ERA ranks 13th across all MLB pitching staffs.
+- The Phillies' 4.08 team ERA ranks 12th among all league pitching staffs.

-- The Phillies give up the ninth-fewest home runs in baseball (105 total, 1.1 per game).
+- Phillies pitchers combine to allow the fourth-fewest home runs in baseball (105 total, 1.1 per game).

-- The lefty's last time out came on Saturday against the San Diego Padres, when he tossed six innings, surrendering three earned runs while allowing six hits.
+- Nola goes for his 10th win when he gets the start for the Phillies, his 21st of the season.
+He is 9-6 with a 4.27 ERA and 126 strikeouts in 126 1/3 innings pitched.

-- The 27-year-old has amassed an ERA of 3.84, with 8.2 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .260 batting average against him.
+- The right-hander last pitched on Tuesday against the Milwaukee Brewers, when he tossed 7 1/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.